Office of the Executive Vice President and Treasurer

 Treasurers of the Institute

-The title was changed to Executive Vice President and Treasurer in 2007
+*The Executive Vice President and Treasurer roles were combined in 2007

 |Charles Henry Dalton||1865-1867|

 |William Endicott, Jr.||1867-1872|

 |Joseph J. Snyder||1950-1975 (and Vice President)|

 |Allan S. Bufferd||1999-2006|

 The executive vice president and treasurer is one of the principal officers of MIT, along with the chairman of the Corporation, the president, and the secretary.